-Good Skin Knowledge helped medical students Erika Malana, BMSc, and Meenu Reddy, BS, foster good skin habits for girl scouts.
+Good Skin Knowledge helped medical student Erika Malana, BMSc, and Meena Reddy, BS, foster good skin habits for girl scouts.

-Using the AAD’s Good Skin Knowledge materials, we were able to work with a diverse group of motivated young children as medical student teachers.
+Using the AAD’s Good Skin Knowledge materials, we were able to work with a diverse group of motivated young children.
 This allowed us to create a collaborative and interactive environment for girls to foster good habits on skin care while also addressing common misconceptions about caring for skin.

 Our group consisted of Girl Scouts who were particularly interested in the different types of plants and bugs in their state, as well as on expectations when encountering dangerous species.
 While learning about the health impacts of getting bit by spiders or scratched by these plants, we were thoroughly impressed with their positivity and respect toward the many other life forms in our environment.